-In the opinion of Bond Counsel, under existing federal law and assuming compliance with applicable requirements of the Internal Revenue Code of 1986, as amended, that must be satisfied subsequent to the issue date of the Bonds, interest on the Bonds is excluded from gross income for federal income tax purposes and is not an item of tax preference for purposes of the alternative minimum tax applicable to individuals.
-However, while interest on the Bonds also is not an item of tax preference for purposes of the alternative minimum tax applicable to corporations, interest on the Bonds received by corporations is taken into account in the computation of adjusted current earnings for purposes of the alternative minimum tax applicable to corporations, interest on the Bonds received by certain S corporations may be subject to tax, and interest on the Bonds received by foreign corporations with United States branches may be subject to a foreign branch profits tax.
-Receipt of interest on the Bonds may have other federal tax consequences for certain taxpayers.
-See "Legal and Tax Information-Tax Exemption" and "-Certain Other Federal Tax Consequences."
+In the opinion of Bond Counsel, as of the date of issue of the Bonds (the "Date of Issue") and assuming compliance by the County with applicable requirements of the Internal Revenue Code of 1986, as amended (the "Code"), that must be satisfied subsequent to the Date of Issue, under existing federal law, interest on the Bonds is excludable from gross income for federal income tax purposes and is not an item of tax preference for purposes of determining the federal alternative minimum tax imposed on individuals and corporations.
+However, under existing federal law, interest on the Bonds is taken into account in determining adjusted current earnings for the purpose of computing the federal alternative minimum tax imposed on certain corporations.
+See "Legal and Tax Information-Tax Matters" herein and Appendix A-Form of Bond Counsel Opinion hereto.

-\$154,560,000 KING COUNTY, WASHINGTON LIMITED TAX GENERAL OBLIGATION REFUNDING BONDS (PAYABLE FROM SEWER REVENUES), 2017
+KING COUNTY, WASHINGTON LIMITED TAX GENERAL OBLIGATION BONDS, 2017, SERIES B